 As many patients with obesity experience rapid weight loss together with striking amelioration of their diabetes often within days of gastric bypass surgery, a role for GI hormones such as GLP-1 has been invoked to explain these impressive clinical improvements.
 Valverde and colleagues studied plasma levels of GLP-1, together with serial analysis of glucose tolerance in two groups of patiets; after Larrad's pancreaticobiliary diversion (BPD) or following vertical banded gastroplasty (VBG).
 Basal and glucose-stimulated plasma GLP-1 increased after surgey, with GLP-1 levels comparatively greater in subjects following BPD.
 See Changes in glucagon-like peptide-1 (GLP-1) secretion after biliopancreatic diversion or vertical banded gastroplasty in obese subjects.
 Obes Surg.
 2005 Mar;15(3):387-97 Similarly, the GLP-1, PYY, Hunger and Satiety Following Gastric Bypass Surgery In Morbidly Obese Subjects.
 J Clin Endocrinol Metab.
 2006 Feb 14; [Epub ahead of print] and Incretin levels and effect are markedly enhanced one month after Roux-en-Y gastric bypass surgery in obese patients with type 2 diabetes.
 Diabetes Care.
 2007 Apr 6; [Epub ahead of print]

 The observation that some patients treated with gastric bypass exhibit hypoglycemia and neuroglycopenia has raised the questions as to whether exaggerated incretin responses underlie this problem in some patients.
 Goldfine and colleagues have reported a cross-sectional analysis of incretin secretory profiles in patients post gastric bypass with and without symptoms of hypoglycemia.
-Plasma levels of Patients with Neuroglycopenia Post Gastric Bypass Surgery Have Exaggerated Incretin and Insulin Secretory Responses to Mixed Meal.
+Plasma levels of GLP-1 are clearly very significantly increased in some patients with hypoglycemia post GBP.
+Patients with Neuroglycopenia Post Gastric Bypass Surgery Have Exaggerated Incretin and Insulin Secretory Responses to Mixed Meal.
 J Clin Endocrinol Metab.
-2007 Sep 25; [Epub ahead of print]
+2007 Sep 25; [Epub ahead of print

 GLP-1 clearance